byu-oit/frontend-template-nuxt/README.md

         - `<STD_CHANGE_TEMPLATE_ID>` - WHEN READY FOR PRODUCTION: In ServiceNow, create a new standard change template and be sure to give it an alias, put that alias here
         - the page/site title
         - the dependabot [config.yml](.dependabot/config.yml) file
-        - the [repo-meta.yml](.repo-meta.yml) file (you really only need the standard change template for creating standard RFCs for production deployments)

 6) **Wait** until the order forms are completed and DNS is routed to your AWS hosted zones.
 This could take a few hours to a day.
 7) Push your changes to your GitHub repo master branch (and dev branch)